SereinMC/Serein/README.md

 ### Hot Reload

-Use `serein -w` or `serein --watch` to deploy a project and enable hot reloading for it.
+Use `serein w` or `serein watch` to deploy a project and enable hot reloading for it.

 Serein will watch the `behavior_packs` and `resource_packs` directories and if any of the files in them change, the project will be rebuilt and automatically deployed to Minecraft: Bedrock Edition.